 Better relations and retention

 Personalization is also the building block of customer trust.
 It shows customers you are aware of who they are and what they expect from your business.
 This plays a huge role in driving rich customer experiences and improves customer retention.

 Customers who know you have their best interests at heart are more likely to complete the buyer’s journey with your brand.
 Further increasing sales and revenue.
 To make the most of personalization techniques, making clear distinctions among different types of customers is essential.

 5 types of customers

 Now that you know why it’s important to know the different types of customers, let’s check out what they are.
 We’ll also look at strategies to handle them effectively.

 They just bought what they needed.
-Usually that’s a good indicator that they won’t be purchasing the same thing any time soon.
-At that point they would actually like to know how good your support efforts are.
-How easy it is to ask for help, how competent the agents are, whether the support system is effective are going to be their prime concerns.
+Usually, that’s a good indicator that they won’t be purchasing the same thing any time soon.
+At that point, they would actually like to know how good your support efforts are.
+How easy it is to ask for help, how competent the agents are, and whether the support system is effective are going to be their prime concerns.

 When handling new customers these are the aspects you need to care about the most.
 Being able to talk to you about their pain points and getting solutions or improvements can mean the difference between turning new customers into loyal ones or ones that leave.

 Impulse customers are those who weren’t actively on the market to choose products.
 Rather they make purchasing decisions based on unique propositions such as special discounts or the fear of missing out (FOMO).